 Getting to Morocco from Spain is quite easy, with lots of ferries to Morocco from a variety of ports.
 But journey times vary drastically (as do prices) and travelers always have to bear in mind where in Morocco they're going to end up.

-It is most likely that your first destination in Morocco, if it's not Tangier, would be Fes, so I've included travel options for getting to Fes on your first day in Morocco.
+It is most likely that your first destination in Morocco, if not Tangier, would be Fes, so we've included travel options for getting to Fes on your first day in Morocco.
 Marrakech would be quite far to travel on your first day.
 An alternative first destination in Morocco is Chefchaouen.

-If you don't want the hassle of planning a journey to Africa by yourself, there are plenty of Guided Tours of Morocco from Spain that you could take.
+If you don't want the hassle of planning a journey to Africa by yourself, there are plenty of guided tours of Morocco from Spain that you could take.

-Cities in Spain with Ferries to Morocco
+Cities in Spain With Ferries to Morocco

-- Tarifa The southern-most tip of Spain and the European capital of windsurfing.
+- Tarifa: The southern-most tip of Spain and the European capital of windsurfing.
 Has regular daily ferries to Tangier.

-- Barcelona Not so regular and quite a long trip, but you can get a ferry to Tangier.
+- Barcelona: Not so regular and quite a long trip, but you can get a ferry to Tangier.

-- Almeria In the south-eastern corner of Spain (as opposed to the other ports here, which are all in the south-west) with ferries to Al Hoceima, Nador and the Spanish enclave of Melilla.
+- Almeria: In the south-eastern corner of Spain (as opposed to the other ports here, which are all in the south-west) with ferries to Al Hoceima, Nador and the Spanish enclave of Melilla.

-Ferries to Morocco: Tarifa, Gibraltar or Algeciras to Tangier
+Tarifa, Gibraltar, or Algeciras to Tangier

 Tarifa to Tangier is the best of these as it has the most voyages per day, some of the cheapest tickets and you arrive in Tangier city itself.
 Tarifa is also a nicer place to visit than the other ports on the Spanish side.

-Ferries to Morocco: Malaga or Almeria to Melilla
+Malaga or Almeria to Melilla

-- Time to Fes Melilla is not Morocco, it is a Spanish enclave, so transport is tricky.
+Melilla is not Morocco, but a Spanish enclave, so transport is tricky.
 You have to take a taxi to Nador, the nearest Moroccan city.
-From there, there are a couple of trains per day but your options are limited as some depart very early and some arrive very late.
+From there, there are a couple of trains per day but your options are limited as some depart very early and others arrive very late.
 The bus situation is even worse.

 You can also travel from Almeria to Melilla, but this leaves you not in Morocco but in a Spanish enclave.
 Better to arrive in Nador.

-Ferries to Morocco: Barcelona to Tangier
+Barcelona to Tangier

 If traveling from Barcelona to Morocco, you are better off flying or visiting the south of Spain before crossing to Morocco.
-But it is possible to take a ferry all the way from Barcelona to Morocco, though the timetable is infrequent and irregular.
+But it is possible to take a GNV ferry all the way from Barcelona to Morocco, though the timetable is infrequent and irregular.